openstax/cnx-easybake/docs/css-extensions.md

 esp. inside a pseudo-element (`::after` or `::before`).
-When this node is reached when walking the HTML tree in recursive descent, the pending moves and copies land here. `string(<stringname>)` and `nodes(<setname>)` retrieve  values stored by `string-set` and `node-set`, respectively. `attr(<attrname>)` evalutes to the value of an attribute on the current node, while content() (in a string-set) expands to the textual value of the node contents.
+When this node is reached when walking the HTML tree in recursive descent, the pending moves and copies land here. `string(<stringname>)` and `nodes(<setname>)` retrieve  values stored by `string-set` and `node-set`, respectively. `attr(<attrname>)` evaluates to the value of an attribute on the current node, while content() (in a string-set) expands to the textual value of the node contents.
 In other contexts, it expands to the node's current content.

 As an extension, since we are targeting output of HTML, rather than another rendering tree (page or screen display), we will create an actual wrapper node for each pseudo-element area.
+This wrapper node is created whenever an included `content` declaration resolves to non-empty content, or if the ruleset contains no `content` declaration at all.
 In support of this, we are adding additional declarations, and two new pseudo-element selectors:

     container: div|span|h1|...
     class: myclassvalue
     data-type: mydatatypevalue
-    attr-my-new-attr: mynewattibute
+    attr-my-new-attr: mynewattibutevalue

     sort-by: dl>dt::attr(sortby), nocase
     group-by: span, span::first-letter(mylabel), nocase

     pass: 2

-The class declarations will set the value of that attribute on the generated wrapper node.
+The class declaration will set the value of that attribute on the generated wrapper node.
 The data-*  and attr-* allows for setting any data or other arbitrary attributes on the wrapper.
-The `container` declaration will make the wrapper a node of whatever type you specify, defaulting to div.
+Note that the `attr-*` declaration strips the `attr-` prefix, so that the example above would create an attibute named `my-new-attr`.
+The `container` declaration will make the wrapper a node of whatever type you specify, rather than the default of `div`.

 Note that `move-to:` and `copy-to:` may be used as part of a pseudo-element rule as well.
 In that case, the wrapping node and its content will be moved or copied to the declared bucketname, as well.
 This would allow generation of, for example, a title string, in the context of one node, using local values of counters or content, but moving that generated node inside a different node elsewhere.
-The value of this over string-set is that it generates a _wrapped_ element, rather than only a string.
+The value of this over string-set is that it generates a structured node set, rather than being constrained to a string.

 The `copy-to` declaration will modify any 'id' values in the nodes it copies, to keep them unique within the HTML document tree as a whole.
 FIXME add details